Minors in Geography, Earth and Environmental Sciences, Geology, and Urban Studies

 Geography | Earth and Environmental Sciences | Geology | Urban Studies

-To obtain a Minor in Geography, students must complete 22 credit hours offered from the Department of Geography and Earth Sciences.
+To obtain a Minor in Geography, students must complete 22 credit hours offered from the Department of Earth, Environmental and Geographical Sciences.
 Participating students have flexibility in choosing elective courses that reflect their specific area of interest.
 The Minor in Geography can be tailored to support a number of majors, such as: architecture, business, computer science, engineering, and political science.

 Foundational Courses (11 hours)